Suhas-2002/CTF/picoCTF/2022/Forensics/Enhance!/writeup.md

 ## Desciption
 Download this image file and find the flag.

-The challenge file is present in the same folder with name challenge.svg!
+`The challenge file is present in the same folder with name challenge.svg.`

 ## Solution
 The flag was found by using strings command.